-GCSE Design and Technology is an academic qualification and opens the door to a wide range of careers in the creative, engineering and manufacturing industries.
-It is also excellent preparation for careers in many other fields e.g. medicine, law and computer science.
-Whatever career you choose, the knowledge and skills you learn, particularly those concerned with rapidly developing technologies, will be extremely valuable.
-You will also develop skills, such as teamwork and time management which are highly prized by employers.
+GCSE Design and Technology is an academic qualification leading onto a wide range of careers in the creative, engineering and manufacturing industries as well as supporting careers in many other fields e.g. medicine, law and computer science.
+The knowledge and skills you learn, particularly those concerned with rapidly developing technologies, will be extremely valuable and you will also develop skills, such as teamwork and time management which are highly prized by employers.

+- Do you enjoy solving problems?

+- Working independently?

-Do you enjoy solving problems?
-Working independently?
-Do you have a keen interest in the practical sciences and enjoy both designing and making?
-You will also be expected to be able to understand underlying scientific principles.
+- Do you have a keen interest in the practical sciences and how and why things work?

+- Do you enjoy both designing and making?

-The GCSE allows you to study core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
-You will also have the opportunity to study specialist technical principles in greater depth.
+The GCSE allows you to study designing and making principles, including a wide range of design processes, materials techniques and equipment, and study specialist technical principles.

 In Year 10 you will undertake a series of practice projects, learning how to design, study theory and acquire new practical skills.
-In Year 11 pupils will complete a single design and make project worth 50% of the total available marks for the GCSE.
-The remaining 50% will be assessed via a single two-hour written exam.
+In Year 11 you will complete a single design and make project worth 50% of the total marks for the GCSE.
+The remaining 50% will be assessed via a single written exam.